spbu-math-cs/Quadric-Intersection/README.md

 The examples folder contain Jupyter notebooks with the following examples:

-- 'Seam_line_example': a toy example of approximation of the tennis ball seam line using quadrics
+- `Seam_line_example`: a toy example of approximation of the tennis ball seam line using quadrics
-- 'ir_toy_example': TODO: write description
+- `ir_toy_example`: TODO: write description

 ## Prerequisites
 TODO: add requierements